 U.S. Immigration Attorney: NAFTA Professional TN Visa Program

-Entry from Canada to work at a NAFTA profession is deceptively simple.
+Entry from Canada to work at a profession under the trade agreement is deceptively simple.
 The employee simply arrives at the border and presents documentation of an offer of employment from a U.S. employer, along with copies of college transcripts and other evidence that the employee is qualified for the position.
 The U.S. immigration officer at the border then grants or denies TN status.
 If a petition is denied, there is no appeal forum.
 A border official can revoke a TN visa at any time.

 A Mexican citizen must obtain a U.S. TN visa at a U.S. consulate, generally in Mexico.
 Once the TN visa stamp is recorded in the Mexican citizen’s passport, the process for acquiring TN status is similar to that for a Canadian.